Lisa Scaffidi

 Lisa-Michelle Scaffidi (born 12 February 1960) is a former Lord Mayor of Perth, Western Australia.
 The first female Lord Mayor of Perth, Scaffidi became mayor following the October 2007 council elections, after the retirement of her predecessor, Peter Nattrass, who served a record twelve years in the position.
-Scaffidi and the rest of the City of Perth council were suspended on 2 March 2018, while the state government investigated the council's operations.
+Scaffidi and the rest of the City of Perth council were suspended on 2 March 2018, while the state government investigated the council's operations regarding "serious breaches" of local laws.

 Early life

 Scaffidi was educated at Churchlands Primary School and Methodist Ladies' College after which she graduated as a dental therapist from the Western Australian Institute of Technology (now Curtin University).
 She served as an air hostess with TAA in 1980, worked in the hospitality industry in a marketing capacity and, in the 1990s, helped to promote export of semi-precious stones.
 She was the WA State Director of the Committee for Economic Development of Australia (CEDA) for over ten years.

 She served two terms as a councillor before successfully contesting the lord-mayoralty.